mongodb/mongodbatlas-cloudformation-resources/cfn-resources/search-index/docs/apiatlasftsmappingsviewmanual.md

 #### Dynamic

 Flag that indicates whether the index uses dynamic or static mappings.
-Required if **mappings.fields** is omitted.
+Required for search indexes if **mappings.fields** is omitted.

 _Required_: No